HinTak/RaspberryPi-Dev/Downgrading-Pi-Kernel.md

 What happens is that it copies the highest version available from `/boot` into `/boot/firmware`.
 To downgrade, one simply copies and over-write the pair of
 `/boot/initrd.img-x.y.z-NNNN-raspi` to `/boot/firmware/initrd.img`, and `/boot/vmlinuz-x.y.z-NNN-raspi` to /boot/firmware/vmlinuz` .

-For example, here is the listing `/boot` . `5.4.0-1032-raspi` is the latest from Ubuntu, and it was copied into `/boot/firmware` when first installed.
+For example, here is my current listing of `/boot` . `5.4.0-1032-raspi` is the latest from Ubuntu, and it was copied into `/boot/firmware` when first installed.
-I am able to switch between `5.4.0-1030` and `5.8.0-1013` (both built my me to work around [respeaker bug #251](https://github.com/respeaker/seeed-voicecard/issues/251)) by copying the corresponding pair into `/boot/firmware`.
+I am able to switch between `5.4.0-1030` and `5.8.0-1013` (both built by me to work around [respeaker bug #251](https://github.com/respeaker/seeed-voicecard/issues/251)) by copying the corresponding pair into `/boot/firmware`.

 ```
 ubuntu@ubuntu:~$ ls -l /boot